rndazurescript/fun-with-ckad/Readme.md

 Main app and sidecars, sidecars handling the environment.
 A couple of patterns we see:

-- Ambassador: App talks to localhost and Ambassador sidecar proxies traffic to real database.
+- Ambassador: App talks to localhost and Ambassador sidecar proxies traffic to real database, e.g. dev/test/prod environment.
 - Adapter: App dumps logs in native format and Adapter sidecar converts the logs to environment's log format.
+- Sidecar: Logging agent that ships logs to central infrastructure (no adaptation)

 Another pattern: